ilovetocode2019/Highlight/index.md

 A Discord bot that notifies you when a configured word is sent in a channel.

+## Features

+- Automatic notifications when someone says a configured word
+- Useful custom settings
+- Disabled/do not disturb mode
+- Muting/Blocking to ignore highlight words from a user or channel
+- Importing words from other servers

 ## Installation

 For instruction on installing to bot, see the [installation instructions](installation).